jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

-Latest FastArduino release [**v1.8**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.8) has been published on 10.10.2021.
+Latest FastArduino release [**v1.9**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.9) has been published on 25.09.2022.

 In the current version, the project covers almost all features; a few missing, less important, features will be released in future versions (see roadmap below); the API of current features is deemed stable and should not change in the future.

 What the library has:

-- General utilities (queues, linked lists, busy loop delays)
-- "Future" support for asynchronous computation (e.g. ISR-based)
-- Fast IO support: template-based, optimized for speed and size
+- Fast digital IO support: template-based, optimized for speed and size
+- Pin Change Interrupt (PCI) handling
+- External Pin Interrupt handling
 - Analog Digital Conversion support (in Single Conversion mode)
 - Analog Comparator support
-- Power supply voltage measurement support
 - Flash memory data support (PROGMEM data), particularly strings (useful to limit used SRAM)
-- EEPROM support, with synchronous or asynchronous write
-- General Events handling
-- Watchdog timer
+- Hardware UART support (for MCU that support it, ie not for ATtiny)
+- Software UART support (for all MCU)
+- "C++ like" Input/Output streams (used by UART implementations)
 - Timer modes support, including Input Capture and Square Waves generation
 - Timed (periodic or not) jobs scheduling
 - Real Time Timer with microsecond precision
 - PWM output support
 - "Pulsed" Timer support (useful for Servos)
-- Power sleep
-- Pin Change Interrupt (PCI) handling
-- External Pin Interrupt handling
+- General utilities (queues, linked lists, busy loop delays)
+- "Future" support for asynchronous computation (e.g. ISR-based)
 - SPI master support
 - I2C master support with both synchronous and asynchronous modes supported (asynchronous only for ATmega MCU)
-- Hardware UART support (for MCU that support it, ie not for ATtiny)
+- EEPROM support, with synchronous or asynchronous write
+- General Events handling
+- Watchdog timer
+- Power sleep
-- Software UART support (for all MCU)
+- Power supply voltage measurement support
-- "C++ like" Input/Output streams (used by UART implementations)

 In addition, FastArduino brings support for the following devices: